andyjliu/andyjliu.github.io/_pages/about.md

 ---
 ## About Me

 I am an incoming PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science.
 Before joining LTI, I graduated with a B.S. in Math and Computer Science from Harvey Mudd College, where I worked with [Calden Wloka](https://www.caldenwloka.com/) and [Heather Zinn Brooks](https://sites.google.com/g.hmc.edu/hzinnbrooks).
-As an undergraduate student, I also interned at LTI under [Graham Neubig](http://www.phontron.com/) and [Yonatan Bisk](https://yonatanbisk.com/).
+As an undergraduate student, I also interned at LTI with [Graham Neubig](http://www.phontron.com/) and [Yonatan Bisk](https://yonatanbisk.com/).

 I’m broadly interested in pragmatics, truthfulness, and interpretability in natural language systems.
 Some specific subquestions I’m currently interested in include: